 Design

-Use AI image generation tools to rapidly explore visual directions, style variants, moodboards, and composition options early in the design process — accelerating creative decision-making before committing to production.
+Use AI image-generation tools to rapidly explore visual directions, moodboards, style variants, composition options, illustration directions, and first-pass visual assets—including social and campaign visuals—early in the design process before committing to production.

 Why the human is still essential here